-MFA, nonfiction writer whose work has appeared in publications such as Creative Nonfiction, The Atlantic, The Rumpus, Guernica, Best Travel Writing 2011, and the Norton Anthology Fakes, among others.
-Ms. Eerkens has been the recipient of distinguished fellowships at VCCA, the James Merrill House, The Hambidge Center for Creative Arts, and was a Pushcart Prize nominee in 2013.
-She currently teaches creative writing to undergraduates at the University of Iowa.
-Her book, All Ships Follow Me: A Family’s Inheritance of War, is forthcoming from Picador.
+MFA, nonfiction writer, author of All Ships Follow Me: A Family’s Inheritance of War.
+Ms. Eerkens work has appeared in publications such as Creative Nonfiction, The Atlantic, The Rumpus, Guernica, Best Travel Writing 2011, and the Norton Anthology Fakes, among others.
+She has been the recipient of distinguished fellowships at VCCA, the James Merrill House, The Hambidge Center for Creative Arts, and was a Pushcart Prize nominee in 2013.

 As passionate observer of the human condition, I believe there is nothing more effective than narrative- whether fiction or nonfiction- to communicate universal truths for all of us.
 Narrative exposes the places that we overlap in a world that can feel very divided, and I believe that this is why we read: to find our emotional experiences reflected in some way.
 I believe that language is a boundless medium for creative expression.
 To that end, I will encourage you to go deeper and push the boundaries of your writing.
 That may mean playing with form and re-envisioning your approach to a piece of writing, or it might mean exploring a layer of emotional truth beneath the surface of a piece to open up new possibilities.
 You will often hear me ask, “What is this piece really about?”
 And I will urge you to find the answer, especially if you haven’t considered that question before.
 I will ask you to be brave and do the work.
 In exchange, I promise to do my best to create and maintain a safe, confidential space for you to develop your writing, filled with constructive criticism from myself and classmates, free of ridicule.
 Welcome!